KyleWilliford/bemore/README.md

-# slackboat chat bot
+# Slackboat chat bot server

 ## Wait, what is this?

+This is the server for the Slackboat Slack app.
+What's that?
+Never heard of it?
+Makes sense.
+Slackboat is a Slack chat bot that I created and it is not publicly distributed.

-This is a server for the slackboat Slack application.
-This bot adds some slash commands to your workspace.
-Read the next few sections for more detail on what is added.
+The Slackboat _bot_ adds some slash commands to your workspace.
+Read the next few sections for more detail on what is added and how to use these commands.

-This server exposes a RESTful API for the Slackboat Slack app to use to process slash commands.
-This server can also be used to authorize installations of the Slackboat Slack app using Slack's OAuth authorization APIs.
+The Slackboat _server_ processes commands from users who have installed the _bot_ into their workspace.
+The _server_ also implements a method for authorizing installation of the app into your workspace.

 This server's api paths and methods types are listed near the end of this readme.